andrerip/employee-maintenance/README.md

 1. Configure the departments of your company by editing the file `scripts\departments.json`

+1. On the terminal, run `npm run build` to deploy a ".next" folder fully optimized

 1. Next, on the terminal, run `npm run seed`.
 It will create the local SQLite database and seed it with the departments you have configured.
 **Warning: This will drop the database if it exists**.
 The database lives in a local file `database.sqlite3`.

 1. Open a terminal and run `npm run start-prod-api` which should start the api.
-Leave it running.
+LEAVE it running.

 1. Open another terminal and run `npm run start-prod` which should start the frontend server.
-Leave it running.
+LEAVE it running.

 1. Open the URL localhost:8080/ on a browser of your choice and test the application to see if suceeded.
 If failed, check if you did not change port 8080 by another one.